BrowserWorks/l10n/id/extensions/spellcheck/hunspell/README_permissions.txt

 dictionaries used here.
 The creator Benitius Brevoort
 <benitius.brevoort@kapusin.org> is willing to relicense his work on myspell
-dictionaries for Indonesia to GPLv2, LGPL v2.1, and MPL v1.1 according to BrowserWorks License Policy found in http://www.mozilla.org/MPL/license-policy.html.
+dictionaries for Indonesia to GPLv2, LGPL v2.1, and MPL v1.1 according to Mozilla License Policy found in http://www.mozilla.org/MPL/license-policy.html.

 The second conversation in Indonesian language is asking permission from the creator to be included in BrowserWorks distribution with addition found in